 Virus injection.
 The skull was exposed under antiseptic conditions using local anesthesia with bupivacaine/lidocaine, and holes were drilled above the medial septum and hippocampus CA1 [Medial septum: anteroposterior (AP) + (0.7–0.9 mm), midline insertion at 0° angle.
 Hippocampus: AP – 2.3 mm, ML ±2.00 mm].
 A glass pipette (30- to 50-μm tip) connected to a Nanoject II/Nanoliter 2000 microinjector (Drummond Scientific Co. or WPI Inc.) was used to inject 0.05-0.07 μL of virus solution at three different depths between 3.2-4.0 mm (midline, 0 angle) of Medial septum, and 0.1 μL of virus solution at 1.5 mm depths of Hippocampal CA1, over 15 min.
 After injection the pipette was removed slowly (0.1 then 0.5-mm steps, 10-min waiting periods between each) and the scalp was sutured.

 Silicon probes and optical fiber implantation.
-Silicon probes (64 sites, 4 or 5 -shank, NeuroNexus) were inserted into hippocampal CA1 area at 1-2.5 mm depth in 15 animals.
+Silicon probes (64 sites, 4 or 5 -shank, NeuroNexus) were inserted into hippocampal CA1 area at 1-2.5 mm depth.
 Silicon probes were mounted on a microdrive and progressively lowered into the CA1 pyramidal layer (0.8-1.3 mm depth) during post-surgical recovery period (recognized by the presence of ripples and strong spiking).
 In the MS, a 105-μm-diameter optical fiber was implanted at depth 3.2 mm.
 Before surgery, the optic fiber was stripped from the outer layer and connectorized with 1.25-mm ceramic ferrules (extracted from LC connectors; Thorlabs).
 A pencil-shaped tip was obtained by etching for 30 s in hydrofluoric acid (Sigma) to facilitate the insertion in the brain and increase light scattering.

-ACh 3.0 fluorescent signal.
-The virus pAAV-Hsyn-Ach4.3 was injected into the dorsal hippocampus and a 200 or 400 µm diameter optic fiber was implanted above the pyramidal cell layer to collect the fluorescent signal from that area.
-During recording, 400 Hz square wave, driven LED (473nm) was used to excite ACh 3.0 sensor.
-The raw ACh 3.0 fluorescent signal recorded by fiber photometry which was filtered through a 20Hz lowpass hardware filter and then stored for subsequent analysis.
+ACh 3.0 fluorescent signal and fiber photometry.
+The virus AAV-hSyn-ACh3.0 (Vigene Biosciences Inc) was injected into the dorsal hippocampus and a 200 (n = 5 mice) or 400 µm (n = 4 mice) diameter optic fiber was implanted 200-300 μm above injection site to collect the emission fluorescent signal from that area.
+During recording, 400 Hz square wave, driven LED (470nm) by a signal generator (Rigol DG4062 Arbitrary Waveform Generator) was delivered to excite ACh3.0 sensor.
+LED driver (LEDD1B) and fiber coupled LED (M470F3) were obtained from Thorlabs.
+The applied power measured from mono fiberoptic patchcord (FC-MF1.25) tips was 30~60 μW, and from the optical fiber in the brain (FP400URT or FP200URT) was 80-95% power left (measured by PM100D from Thorlabs, in air).
+The emission light of ACh3.0 in dorsal hippocampus traveled back through the same optical fiber, bandpass filtered (500-550 nm, Minicube, FMC3-e(460-490)_F(500-550)_S, Doric), passed through an lowpass filter (Model 440 instrumentation Amplifier) at 20 Hz, detected by a Femtowatt Silicon Photoreceiver (Newport, 2151) and recorded using a real-time processor (CED 1401).
 The ACh 3.0 fluorescent response was obtained using the equation ∆F/F =(F-F0)/F0, in which the F0 is the baseline signal detected by a 5th order polynomial fitting.